huridocs/uwazi-documentation/admin-docs/glossary-of-terms.md

 - **Relationship** - In Uwazi, a Relationship allows entities to be connected to each other.
 We sometimes use the term **Connection** to describe the same feature.

-- **Relationship Types** are different types of Relationships, or Connections, that you can form between or even within entities.
+- **Relationship Types** are different types of Relationships, or Connections, that you can establish between or even within entities.
 Each possible type should be given a descriptive name that captures the essence of the Relationship.

 - **Reference** connects selected content in a document to something else.
 References can be made to: other selected content in the same document, other selected content in another document, an entire document, or an entity.